-ArchiTeam Conference Keynote speaker, Architect and Designer Kevin Mark Low (MY) of Small Projects, answers 8 questions prior to joining us in late August.
+ArchiTeam Conference Keynote speaker, Architect and Designer Kevin Mark Low (MY) of Small Projects, answer 8 questions prior to joining us in late August 2017.

 What have you found to be the biggest benefit to running a small practice?

 In the specific case of my being in sole practice, it would be being so much more involved in actual design than managing it – having no assisting staff means I design rather than edit it – but perhaps a better question would have been what the disadvantages are!

 Despite having a busy and successful career, both in practice and lecturing- you seem to be a strong advocate for helping grow and educate the architecture industry through participating in events such as the ArchiTeam Conference – Small Practice In Community.
 Why is that?